Learn More about the Estimize API

-Top investment professionals around the globe use the Estimize consensus to benchmark their expectations against their peers, manage risk, and find alpha producing opportunities.
+Top investment professionals around the globe use the Estimize earnings data set to benchmark their expectations against their peers, manage risk, and find alpha producing opportunities.

-Our API returns data in an easy-to-use JSON format.
-We offer individual licenses on a per-seat basis, and licenses for institutions on a desk-by-desk or firm-wide basis.
+Our API returns data in an easy-to-use JSON format, powering your models with expectations updated with live market information.
+We offer individual licenses on a per-seat basis, and licenses for institutions on a desk-by-desk or firm-wide.

-For more information about our API license and access to our full white paper, please fill out the form to the left.
+For more information about our API licenses and access to our full white paper, please fill out the form to the left.
 We'll be in touch shortly.

 The Quantitative Research Team - Deltix